ysfchn/adk-downloader/README.md

 # adk-downloader

-An Bash script to pull versions of [Windows Assessment and Deployment Kit (Windows ADK)](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install) from the same linked page, extract installer & download the packages, so they can be carried to a Windows machine later without depending on any initial Windows machine to download ADK.
+A Bash script to pull versions of [Windows Assessment and Deployment Kit (Windows ADK)](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install) from the same linked page, extract installer & download the packages, so they can be carried to a Windows machine later without depending on any initial Windows machine to download ADK.

 ![](./image.png)